jpegleg/your_grace/README.md

 Root bash sessions become trapped inside of this admin cli.
 The desu installer makes it even more difficult to get a full root shell back.

+control+d should get you back to a real shell, you might have to do it repeatedly.

 Current version is for systems that use "aptitude", so that is a prerequisite for your_grace at this time.

 apt-get install -y aptitude